janelai/janelai/README.md

 <p>
   <img src="assets/gluki-full-logo.jpg" align="left" width="200" style="margin-right: 10px; margin-bottom: 10px;">
-  Insul-in is a mobile game developed as part of project GLUKI to educate children with Type 1 Diabetes on the process of administering insulin.
-In this interactive "brick breaker"-style game, players learn through gameplay, making it engaging while also promoting health education.
-The project was developed by a team of 5 using Unity Canvas, with design mock-ups created in Figma.
+  Insul-in is a mobile game developed as part of project GLUKI to educate young children with Type 1 Diabetes on the process of administering insulin.
+The game takes on a "brick breaker"-style format, making learning about insulin administration fun and interactive.
+The app aims to teach children the importance of managing their condition through gameplay, combining education with entertainment to help reinforce key concepts.
+This project was developed by a team of 5 using Unity Canvas, with design mock-ups created in Figma.
 As the UI artist, I designed the in-game user interface, including the HUD and other creative components.
 </p>
 <br>